← All Articles

 Budget Planning for AI Speaker Events

-Based on analysis of 200+ enterprise AI events from 2023-2024, successful event planners use the following budget multipliers:
+Based on our experience across enterprise AI events, successful event planners use the following budget multipliers:

 Domestic speakers ($25K-$75K base fees):